Bankes's Horse: Travels and death

 In March 1601, Bankes, Marocco, and their musician travelled to Paris and moved into the Lion d'Argent Inn on Rue Saint-Jacques.
 Here Marocco became known as "Monsieur Moraco", and became immensely popular.
 A Parisian official finally arrested Bankes and charged him with sorcery, forcing Bankes to reveal that many of the tricks were accomplished through subtle hand gestures.

 Marocco, Bankes, and the musician moved on to Orléans, where their show was also met with success until Bankes was again arrested and sentenced to burn at the stake.
 Bankes was given a last show to redeem himself, and during the performance Marocco knelt down before a cross held by one of the priests of the city, "proving" he was not of the devil.
 When Bankes left Orléans, he was given "money and great commendations" for his troubles.

 Marocco's show continued to tour Europe, stopping in Frankfurt, Lisbon, Rome, and Wolfenbüttel as late as 1605.
 Marocco probably died around 1606.
 After Marocco's death.
-Bankes revealed the secrets of his training to Gervase Markham, who published them in his book Cavelarice (1607).
+Bankes revealed the secrets of his training to Gervase Markham, who published them in his book Cavelarice, Or the English Horseman (1607).

 James VI and I mentioned Bankes and his dancing horse during The Masque of Indian and China Knights at Hampton Court on 1 January 1604.
 In 1608 Bankes was hired to work in James I's stables, and later trained horses for George Villiers, Duke of Buckingham.
 He married and had a daughter, and was known for his wealth and wit in his old age.
 Late in life he became a well known innkeeper, and died c.
 1641.

+Reputation

+Bankes's horse was said by Thomas Dekker to perform tricks "only by the eye and by the ear".
+Markham explained there was no trick or supernatural element.
+Recollections of the performance were included in subsequent debates about the consciousness and reasoning powers of animals, contrasted with human understanding.
+Following Markham's description of the methods employed by Bankes and others, William Cavendish asserted that Marocco's training would not be suitable for the skills of manège horses he described in A New Method and Extraordinary Invention to Dress Horses and Work them according to Nature (1667).